-- 1. The Scientific Reasoning Rubric (Appendix J) will only be used by faculty teaching any of the laboratory science courses listed below. - 2.
-Identify an assignment that will require students to apply the scientific method to the inquiry process.
-This assignment should support at least one of the course learning outcomes.
+- 1. The Scientific Reasoning Rubric (Appendix M) will only be used by faculty teaching any of the laboratory science courses listed below3. - 2.
+Identify an assignment that will require students to apply scientific reasoning, i.e., the scientific method, to the inquiry process.
+This assignment should support at least one of the student learning outcomes/course objectives in the course syllabus.
+This specific course objective must be included in the left hand column of Table 1 (see below).
 Once again, it is suggested that you consider coupling the critical thinking assignment with this scientific reasoning assignment. - 3.
-Distribute a copy of the Scientific Reasoning Rubric (Appendix J) to each student.
+Distribute a copy of the Scientific Reasoning Rubric (Appendix M) to each student.
 This will identify to the student what is expected of them and how the assignment will be graded. - 4.
-The assignment should be assessed using the attached Scientific Reasoning Rubric (Appendix J).
+The assignment should be assessed using the attached Scientific Reasoning Rubric (Appendix M).
 Only assess those criteria that are appropriate to the scientific reasoning assignment.

-Only full-time and adjunct faculty teaching the laboratory science courses listed below are required to assess the scientific reasoning competency in that specific course and complete and submit a General Education Competency Assessment Report (Appendix E) at the end of each semester for that course.
-This General Education Competency Assessment Report provides a means to document whether or not students are accomplishing the general education scientific reasoning competency as identified in and measured by the Scientific Reasoning Rubric as well as develop an Action Plan to improve upon understanding and using the scientific method.
+Only full-time and adjunct faculty teaching the laboratory science courses listed below are required to assess the scientific reasoning competency in that specific course and complete and submit a Scientific Reasoning and Critical Thinking -General Education Competency Assessment Report (Appendix L) at the end of each semester for that course.
+This Scientific Reasoning and Critical Thinking -General Education Competency Assessment Report provides a means to document whether or not students are accomplishing the general education scientific reasoning competency and associated course objective/student learning outcome as identified in and measured by the Scientific Reasoning Rubric as well as develop an Action Plan to improve upon understanding and using the scientific method.
 The Report also requires faculty to "close the loop" by explaining how the assessment data was used to improve scientific reasoning and the understanding of the scientific method in future courses.

-Guidelines for completing the two tables of the General Education Competency Assessment Report as they relate to scientific reasoning are as follows:
+Guidelines for completing the two tables of the Scientific Reasoning and Critical Thinking - General Education Competency Assessment Report as they relate to scientific reasoning are as follows: